-Tankless water heaters are also more compact, energy efficient, and have longer lifespans than water heaters with a bulky storage tank.
+They can also save me money.
+Tankless water heaters are more compact, energy efficient, and have longer lifespans than water heaters with bulky storage tanks.

 Traditional tank water heaters store between 20 and 80 gallons of heated water, with 50 gallons being the most typical size.
 That may seem like quite a lot of water, but it can run out quicker than you'd imagine — especially in larger households.

 A shower usually consumes around two gallons of water per minute, so a 10-minute shower would use 20 gallons.
 If someone else in the same home takes an equally long shower, that's another 20 gallons used up.
 For a house with a standard 50-gallon water tank, that would mean 80% percent of the unit's capacity could be gone in a matter of minutes.
-And when the dishwasher or washing machine is on, or when yet another person takes a shower, it's easy to see how the home can run out of hot water before you know it.
+And when the dishwasher or washing machine is on, or when yet another person takes a shower, it's easy to see how my home always ran out of hot water before I knew it.

 Tankless water heaters, on the other hand, detect when someone opens a faucet and heats the water on demand with electric or gas power.
-As long as you don’t run more appliances or faucets than the heater can handle, you’ll have an endless supply of hot water.
+As long as I don’t run more appliances or faucets than the heater can handle, I can have an endless supply of hot water.

-The benefits of a tankless water heater aren’t limited to the amount of heated water it can provide.
-Tank heaters are constantly running to maintain the stored water heated.
-Since a tankless heater only operates when there is demand for hot water, the unit remains shut down at all other times.
+The benefits of a tankless water heater aren’t just limited to the amount of heated water it can provide.
+Regular tank heaters are constantly running to maintain the stored water heated.
+Since a tankless heater only operates when there is a demand for hot water, the unit remains shut down at all other times.
 This makes them about 24 to 34% more energy efficient, according to the U.S. Department of Energy.

-When it comes to lifespan, a tankless heater will mostly likely outlive a tank one.
+Another bonus in my book is that when it comes to lifespan, a tankless heater will most likely outlive a tank one.
 Tankless units often last more than 20 years, compared to 10 to 15 years for tank units.

-However, these benefits come with higher upfront investment.
+However, these benefits come with a higher upfront investment.
 Tankless water heaters can cost upwards of $2,000, versus $400 to $600 for a tank heater.
-Installation costs for tankless water heaters is generally more expensive as well, often ranging from $1,000 to $2,000 depending on how much retrofitting is needed.
+Installation costs for tankless water heaters are generally more expensive as well, often ranging from $1,000 to $2,000 depending on how much retrofitting is needed.

 A tankless unit’s overall heating capacity also depends on the groundwater temperature of your area.
-In places where the water source is very cold, the unit will be able to produce fewer gallons of hot water per minute.
-So, a tankless heater that reaches your household's needs during warmer times of year may come up short when temperatures drop.
+In places where the water source is very cold, the unit will produce fewer gallons of hot water per minute.
+So, a tankless heater may not work as well when temperatures drop.

-A traditional tank heater, meanwhile, will always provide roughly the same amount hot water year-round, though it might take a bit longer to heat up the incoming water if it's colder than normal.
-Factor all of this in when deciding to go with a tankless or tank water heater — or when figuring out which tankless heater makes sense for your home.
+A traditional tank heater, meanwhile, will always provide roughly the same amount of hot water year-round, though it might take a bit longer to heat up the incoming water if it's colder than normal.
+Factor all of this in when deciding to go with a tankless or tank water heater.

 The fuel type a heater uses also plays an important role, as it determines a unit's heating capacity, along with installation and maintenance costs.
-Here are the features and specifications to look out for when shopping:
+While creating this guide, I found that you should look at these features and specifications when shopping:

 • Gallons per minute (GPM).
 The GPM, or water flow rate, is the measurement of roughly how many gallons come out of a faucet per minute.